zgilfix/Cricket/README.md

 Ideas:

-<li> avgs by ball or over 2nd innings based on score, RRR, wickets (Viz or modeling)
+<li> Models/Viz for predicting runs in an over or ball
-<li> wickets by over and/or ball
+<li> Models/Viz for predicting wickets in an over or ball

-Reminder: use Pandas for modeling